 Have you noticed all the new, trendy, “healthy” wine clubs on the market today?
 These clubs are aimed at people who have been swept up by the modern day fitness obsession.
 They make bold statements, such as keto-friendly, sugar-free, paleo-friendly, gluten-free, low-carb, low-sulfite and vegan attached to an even bolder price tag.
 How true are these wine marketing claims?

 As a Sommelier, marketing professional and yoga/fitness instructor, I find these claims to be only marginally true.
 They’re mostly laughable and slightly offensive, especially when attached to an outrageous price tag.
 If you have dietary restrictions, wine is actually pretty safe.
 If you are heavily involved in fitness stay informed.
 Learn how to buy what YOU need and not have it cost you an arm and a leg like you just binge-shopped at Whole Foods.

-Let’s go over confusing and bamboozling terminology that wine marketers are using to charge you too much for mediocre wine.
+Let’s go over confusing and bamboozling wine marketing terminology used to charge you too much for mediocre wine.

 How can you buy low-sulfite or wine with no added sulfur?